madysondesigns/madysondesigns.github.io/_case-studies/carespace-labs.md

 The goal wasn’t just to avoid a blank screen – it was to make sure patients understood that the portal was working, and what to expect next.

-* If no labs were available, I included friendly context-setting and an indication of what they’d see in the future
+* If no labs were available, I included friendly context-setting and an indication of what they’d see in the future.
-* If something went wrong, I explained the error in plain language and clarified whether the patient needed to take action
+* If something went wrong, I explained the error in plain language and clarified whether the patient needed to take action.

 {% include figure.html src="empty-states.png"
 caption="I designed tailored empty states for the dashboard, report view, and history view."